Surgery Can Treat Painful Shoulder Conditions

 Originally designed as a treatment for fractured shoulder, shoulder joint replacement surgery also can provide effective solutions for rheumatoid arthritis, osteoarthritis, rotator cuff arthroplasty, osteonecrosis, and other shoulder conditions.
 More than 50,000 people annually undergo shoulder replacement surgery in the United States.

-Patients can learn all the pros and cons surrounding shoulder replacement surgery from their Baylor Orthopedic and Spine Hospital at Arlington orthopedic surgeon.
+Patients can learn all the pros and cons surrounding shoulder replacement surgery from their Baylor Scott & White Orthopedic and Spine Hospital – Arlington orthopedic surgeon.
 Mitigating factors making shoulder replacement beneficial include loss of motion, weakness in the shoulder, shoulder pain that limits mobility, shoulder pain felt even while resting, and ongoing shoulder pain even after trying other nonsurgical treatment options.

 With total shoulder replacement surgery, the ortho specialist removes your disabled shoulder joint and replaces it with a prosthetic.
 Replacing the entire ball and socket (glenoid) portion of the shoulder constitutes a “total” joint replacement.
 The prosthetic ball and stem component may be in place into the humeral bone and set with bone cement.